march-dave/react-next-anycase/CHATGPT_UI.md

 If `NEXT_PUBLIC_OPENAI_MODEL` is set, the active model name appears in the header and page title.
 The message input automatically expands to fit longer content.
 The chat log announces updates to screen readers and indicates when a response is loading.
-If there are no messages yet, a placeholder invites you to start the conversation.
+If there are no messages yet, a placeholder invites you to start the conversation and now displays quick-start prompt cards for common workflows.
 Press Shift+Enter to add a newline.
 Press Up Arrow in an empty input to recall your last message.
 Press Escape to clear the message input.